CAPLTER/knb-lter-cap.46/README.md

   error checking and confirmation is included in this repository as `SRBP_core_site_surveys.R`.
 * Include S. Lerman middle initial
-* data limited to most recently QC's set: 2019-05-03
+* data limited to most recently QC'd set: 2019-05-03

 ### knb-lter-cap.46.17 *2020-08-27*